Kelly’s War Story: Pictures are language independent

 At eBay we did a lot of field visits.
 We were always over-prepared with checklists, allergy meds, extra batteries, and everything else we could think of for the unexpected.

 For this particular study we were interviewing people who had bought large equipment on eBay.
-This visit was to a store that had purchased a large copy machine (a giant Xerox machine that had been used by a big corporations).
+This visit was to a store that had purchased a giant Xerox machine that had been used by big corporations.
 This video store specialized in Chinese language videos.

 I perused the movies as we got set up.
 Some were American movies that I recognized by the pictures even though the titles were in Chinese.
 Others were films made specifically for the Chinese-speaking audience.